macOS: Things to do after installation (Apps, Settings, and Tweaks)

 • Dictation

-• Use Dictation wherever you can type text: deactivate
+• Use Dictation wherever you can type text: activate

 • Auto-punctuation: activate